Congressional District # 01

 The third five-year review of the JDF was completed in August in 2011.
 The five-year review concluded that: the remedy is protective of human health and the environment; all immediate human health threats have been addressed; there are no unacceptable exposures to site-related contaminants; the landfill cap and gas collection and treatment systems continue to prevent exposure to waste materials and minimize the flow of water through the waste mass; natural attenuation processes appear to be controlling and reducing groundwater contaminant concentrations; and all necessary institutional controls are in place and functioning as designed and are appropriately monitored and enforced.

-Five Year Groundwater Assessment was completed by the Janesville PRP Group in April 2011.
+A Five Year Groundwater Assessment was completed by the Janesville PRP Group in April 2011.
 The Five Year Groundwater Assessment recommended that the current compliance monitoring program be discontinued and a three-year confirmation monitoring program, as described in Section VI of the Consent Decree, be initiated.
 U.S. EPA is reviewed and approved the PRPs recommendation in July 2012.

 Community InvolvementThe JDF Situation Assessment was completed with the assistance and input of the City of Janesville.

 The JDF Site lies entirely within the boundaries of the city of Janesville, Wisconsin.
 The City of Janesville Public Works Department, acting as the agent for the PRP group, monitors and maintains the Site.
 Institutional controls prohibit any use of the site inconsistent with the operation of the site remedies.